 Create SharePoint 2013 farm using PowerShell:

 Step 1: Install SharePoint binaries on each server to your SharePoint 2013 farm.
-On completion: you will asked to run the “SharePoint Products Configuration Wizard” – Do not run the wizard!
+On completion: you will be asked to run the “SharePoint Products Configuration Wizard” – Do not run the wizard!

 SharePoint 2013 create new farm using PowerShell